Blog Post

 August 4, 2008

 Democrats offered a real solution to high energy prices that would bring immediate relief within 10 days by forcing the President to free our oil from the nation's stockpile.
 The Republicans propose to giveaway public lands to Big Oil, which will not immediately reduce the price at the pump and save Americans only 2 cents 10 years from now.
+This Republican hoax is unworthy of the serious debate we must have to reduce the price at the pump and promote energy independence.

 Blog Post